MicrosoftDocs/customer-voice/cv-docs/send-survey-email.md

 3. In the **Recipients** field, enter the recipient's name or email address.
 You can populate the **Recipients** field by using any of the following methods:

     - Entering an email address manually.
-    - Entering a name, email address, or a distribution list from Azure Active Directory.
+    - Entering a name, email address, or a distribution list from Microsoft Entra ID.
     - Entering a contact or contact list/view from Microsoft Dataverse.
 The contacts are populated from the environment in which your project is created.
     - Importing a CSV file by selecting **Import contacts**.
 More information: [Import contacts from a CSV file](#import-contacts-from-a-csv-file)